 If you are getting a message about WMM.DAT being out of date, see below.

 The WMM.DAT file is zipped and should be unzipped to the LoranGPS folder

-This section is only for the use of current owners of Andren SeaMarks/LoranGPS who paid for version 8.2 or later less than 2 years ago.
-This page also points to the list of maintenance updates in version 8.5 and the changes to V8.1 along with a download-able updater program.
-You can download the maintenance upgrade for free if and only if you purchased a 8.2 or newer version less than 2 years ago.
+This section is only for the use of current owners of Andren SeaMarks/LoranGPS who paid for version 8.6 or later less than 2 years ago.
+This page also points to the list of maintenance updates in version 9.0 and the changes since version 7.0 along with a download-able updater program.
+You can download the maintenance upgrade for free if and only if you purchased a 8.6 or newer version less than 2 years ago.
 Keep in mind this does mean that each time you update, you reset the clock.
-It’s 2 years from the time you bought the program.
+It’s 2 years from the time you last bought the program or an update.
 Our policy is to provide free updates for a period of 2 years after your purchase after which we charge a nominal fee.
 Do not download this to upgrade an older version as it may crash for lack of some vital support files.
 Also, this will only update an installed program.
 It will not install or run by itself.

-Download the latest update to the program (11.5 MB) SeaMarks program must be closed to be updated.
+Download the latest update to the program (11.8 MB) The SeaMarks program must be closed to be updated.

 Appeal for calibration data